California governor pardons 5 men facing deportation

 Associated Press

-SAN FRANCISCO (AP) - California Gov. Jerry Brown has pardoned five ex-convicts facing deportation, including two who fled the Khmer Rouge regime in Cambodia four decades ago.
+SAN FRANCISCO (AP) - California Gov. Jerry Brown on Friday pardoned five ex-convicts facing deportation, including two whose families fled the Khmer Rouge regime in Cambodia four decades ago.

-The men were among 56 receiving pardons Friday.
-Brown commuted the sentences of 14 others.
+The pardons don't automatically stop deportation proceedings, but eliminate the state convictions federal authorities based their deportation decisions on.
+That gives the men's lawyers strong legal arguments before immigration judges to try to prevent the deportations.

-Sokha Chhan and Phann Pheach both face deportation to Cambodia.
-Pheach was born in Thailand.
+"The pardon does provide enormous benefit to immigrants facing deportation," said Anoop Prasad, an immigration staff attorney at Asian Law Caucus.

-Also pardoned was Daniel Maher, convicted of kidnapping and robbery and facing deportation to China.
+Also pardoned was Daniel Maher, who was convicted in 1995 of kidnapping, robbery and being a felon in possession of a firearm and served five years in prison.
+Maher is facing deportation to China.

-Two men whose home countries were not immediately known were also pardoned.
+Chhan, Pheach and Maher hold permanent U.S. residency but had exhausted all legal avenues to fight deportation, making Brown's pardons for them their last hope to stay in the U.S., Prasad said.

 This story corrects that Pheach was born in Thailand, not Cambodia.
 It corrects the spelling of one man's last name, Chhan, not Chann.